- Explore Peru's cosmopolitan capital city, Lima

-|Day 1||Arrival in Lima||Lima|
+|Day 1||Arrival in Lima; Free Day||Lima|

-|Day 2||Arrival at Jaen - Transfer to Chachapoyas||Chachapoyas|
+|Day 2||Fly to Jaén, Transfer to Chachapoyas||Chachapoyas|

-|Day 4||Hike to the Gocta Waterfall 771 m||Chachapoyas|
+|Day 4||Hike to Gocta Waterfall||Chachapoyas|

-|Day 5||Fly from Jaen to Lima, Depart Peru|
+|Day 5||Transfer to Jaén, Fly to Lima, Depart Peru|

-Day 1: Arrival in Lima
+Day 1: Arrival in Lima; Free Day

-- Explore the historic center of Lima, a UNESCO World Heritage Site packed with fascinating Spanish architecture.
-Start with a scenic tour of the colonial downtown, which emanates from the main square.
-Stroll over to the 16th-century Cathedral, which took 80 years to construct!
+- Explore the city center, a UNESCO World Heritage Site packed with fascinating Spanish architecture.
+Start with a scenic tour of the colonial buildings, which emanate from the main square, Plaza Mayor.
+Stroll over to the grandiose 16th-century cathedral, which took 80 years to construct!
 And pay a visit to Casa de Aliaga, a colonial mansion full of period finery, granted by conquistador-in-chief Francisco Pizarro to Jerónimo de Aliaga, one of his captains, in 1535 - and miraculously still owned by the same Aliaga family today!

-- In the evening, head to the eclectic "Love Park" in the upscale coastal district of Miraflores, where you can admire a huge kissing statue and beautiful mosaic walls.
-The park is built on the cliffs of Chorrillos and is a perfect place to enjoy a spectacular sunset over the Pacific.
+- Wander the malecón along the clifftops in Miraflores to the romantic Parque del Amor (Love Park), where you can admire a huge kissing statue and beautiful mosaic walls.
+The park is built on the edge of the cliffs of Chorrillos: the perfect place to watch sunset sink over the Pacific.

-- Enjoy a nightcap at an open-air cafe or restaurant in sophisticated Miraflores, and dream about the adventure awaiting you!
+- Enjoy an evening meal or nightcap at an open-air cafe or restaurant in sophisticated Miraflores, and dream about the adventure awaiting you!

 Chat with a local specialist who can help organize your trip.

 Day 4: Hike to the Gocta Waterfall